Managing SSH Keys

 The server needs your public key in the user's authorized_keys file.

-If password login is still enabled, the easiest way is:
+If password login is still enabled for a scoped user, the easiest way is:

 If you need to upload it manually, copy the public key: